python-trio/outcome/docs/source/tutorial.rst

     x = await f(*args, **kwargs)

-An Outcome object may not be unwrapped twice.
-Attempting to do so will raise an :class:`AlreadyUsedError`.
+An Outcome object can only be unwrapped once.
+A second attempt would raise an :class:`AlreadyUsedError`.

 See the :ref:`api-reference` for the types involved.